May 20, 2021

 Energy drinks—Do they really give you wings?

-You may have seen the ads showing how energy drinks can ‘give you wings’ but the harms associated with them will quickly bring you back down to earth.
+You may have seen the ads showing how energy drinks can ‘give you wings’.
+But, there are some harms associated with young people drinking them.

-Energy drinks are now aggressively marketed to young people as a way to get an energy boost with the benefit of increased physical and mental performance.1 And, sales are up.2
+Energy drinks are marketed to young people as a way to get an energy boost with the benefit of increased physical and mental performance.1 And, sales are up.2

 This increase in sales is causing concern from parents, teachers and health professionals who are seeing a rise in negative health effects and risky behaviours among children and young people who drink energy drinks.3